Inouye165/React-Photo-App/docs/ROADMAP.md

 # Roadmap

-This document outlines completed milestones, current priorities, and future plans for the React Photo App.
+This document outlines completed milestones, current priorities, and future plans for Lumina.

 ---